 Throughout the Indian Mutiny of 1857, several of these costly stones were stolen by British soldiers and have not yet been returned to India.

 2. There are currently more than ten Taj Mahal duplicates around the world.
-You read that correctly!
-There are over ten Taj duplicates on the globe, but none are as magnificent as the original.
+You read that correctly.
+But, none are as magnificent as the original.

-3. The Taj Mahal in Agra seems to change colour depending on the time of day.
+3. The Taj Mahal in Agra seems to change color depending on the time of day.
 It is rosy in the early hours of the day and sparkling white/golden in the night.

 4. The Taj and the surrounding area were built to create optical illusions.
 When you approach the complex’s main gateway, the Taj looks to be massive and flanked by the pillars of the entrance, and as you get nearer to it, it seems to shrink–a sight that defies what the typical human mind would predict.